pyOpenSci/python-package-guide/index.md

-# Welcome to the pyOpenSci Python Package Development Guide
+# pyOpenSci Python Open Source Package Development Guide

-## pyOpenSci provides recommendations and a curated list of community resources that Python package infrastructure for the scientific community.
+## Welcome, Python open source enthusiast!

+Here you will find guidelines for what we look for in your scientific Python package when reviewing.
+You will also find best practice recommendations and curated lists of community resources surrounding packaging and documentation.

 ::::{grid} 2
 :reverse: